The Lure of Pleasure

-For the first time four decades of Martin Parr‘s work made in Ireland has been brought together in a new book, From the Pope to a Flat White, Ireland 1979-2019.
+For the first time four decades of Martin Parr‘s work made in Ireland has been brought together in a book, From the Pope to a Flat White, Ireland 1979-2019.
 The book charts Parr’s own changing practice alongside Ireland’s changing nature and society – chronologically running from black and white images of pilgrims and the visit of Pope John Paul through to color images of chains, startups, and gentrification.

 The book’s introductory essay, by Irish journalist Fintan O’Toole, is reproduced in this long-read, alongside a small selection of images from the publication.